Hurtak/petrhurtak.com/articles/_drafts/iife/article.md

 ## What is IIFE

 - `IIFE` is an abbreviation for `immediately-invoked function expression`.
-- What that means is, that we define a new function and execute it immediately.
+- What that means is that we define a new function and execute it immediately.

 ```js
 console.log(1)